Annytomica/Portfolio/README.md

 #### Logo
 The Logo was developed in MidJourney to complement the hero image.
 The same theme of Neuroscience/AI was used and the hero colour palette was requested.
 The artistic style was for simplicity, clean lines and flat graphic.
 While the colour palette was not incorporated with complete accuracy, the design concept was successful.
 The logo was adapted for use on the site and then also used to create a matching favicon.
 #### Design concept - research
 Research was done on how other scientists, data scientists and developers created portfolio sites to showcase their work.
 Elements were taken from many sites.
 The visual integration of these ideas was then mocked up in Figma to work out which ideas worked best to allow a simple and clean site with easy navigation to be created.
+The mockup in figma can be accessed [here](assets/readme/readme_figma_mockup.png)
 ### Wireframe
 Once the visual identity was decided, the wireframe structure and functional flow of the site was created in Balsamic.
-The wireframe can be accessed [here]().
+The wireframe for each page can be accessed here - [Home](assets/readme/wireframe_home.png), [portfolio](assets/readme/wireframe_portfolio.png), [publications](assets/readme/wireframe_publications.png), [contact](assets/readme/wireframe_contact.png).
 ### Development process
 The site was constructed with a logical flow – creating each page in empty box format to replicate the wireframe before starting to add content.
 The navigation bar and footer were completed for all pages, then the basic hero for all pages before focusing on page specific content.
 The hero design was changed early on, as it became clear the original design concept was not working when incorporating responsive design features.
 The pages were completed in the following order – home, publications, contact, portfolio.
 Portfolio was left last as it had the most content and complex structure.
 Multiple iterations of the portfolio page were developed.
 Many features from the early design concept did not work well for the information being used and required adaptation.
 The wireframe was also adapted to reflect these changes.
 ## Technologies